-- 1 The TNC positions the touch probe at rapid traverse (value from FMAX column) following the positioning logic (See "Executing touch probe cycles", page 280) to the starting point 1.
-The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET\UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F).
-1. The first probing is always in the negative direction of the programmed axis. - 3 Then the touch probe moves at clearance height to the next starting position and probes the second touch point. - 4 Finally the TNC returns the touch probe to the clearance height and saves the actual values and the deviation value in the following Ω parameters:
+- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 294) to touch point 1.
+The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET_UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F).
+1. The first probing is always in the negative direction of the programmed axis. - 3 Then the touch probe moves at clearance height to the next starting position and probes the second touch point. - 4 Finally the TNC returns the touch probe to the clearance height and saves the actual values and the deviation value in the following Q parameters: